It’s that time of year again when Asian lady beetles invade homes in search of a warmer habitat.

 There are a few different essential oils that can help repel insects.
 Citrus oils, wintergreen, citronella, and peppermint are all effective in repelling Asian lady beetles.

 To use these plant-based repellents, you’ll need to create a spray.
-Fill a small spray bottle with water, and then add 5 to 10 drops of your chosen essential oil.
-Shake the bottle well to mix everything.
+Therefore, fill a small spray bottle with water, and then add 5 to 10 drops of your chosen essential oil.

 Once you have your spray, you can use it around your home and anywhere else you typically see Asian lady beetles.